natebarksdale/natebarksdale.github.io/output/2019-01-29-the-philosophy-theology-and-psychology-of-christian-trust-in-god.md

 coordinates: [42.3355, -71.1685]
 ---

-For the John Templeton Foundation, I wrote about the intricate interplay of belief and trust in the Christian understanding of faith in God.
+For the John Templeton Foundation, I wrote about the interplay of belief and trust in the Christian understanding of faith.

 > When negotiating nuclear disarmament deals with the Soviet Union, Ronald Reagan was fond of quoting a Russian proverb that said, “Trust, but verify.”
 The paradox inherent in that statement hints at some of the complexity of trust — are you really trusting someone if you also ask for outside verification?
 When trust takes on a religious dimension, the complexities multiply.
 Is trust in God the same as the trust that occurs between individuals?
 Is it equivalent to (or does it even require) unwavering belief?
 >